opl-/beatsaber-http-status/protocol.md

 ### `songStart` event

 Fired when the `GameCore` scene is activated.
+In case of multiplayer, this is delayed until the countdown starts.

+If the player is spectating at the beginning of the song, `game.scene` will be set to `Spectator` and only beatmap events will be fired.

+If the player fails the map but other players are still alive, the `failed` event will be fired and the `menu` event will be delayed until after the map is over.

 Contains the full [Status object](#status-object).